dc-GAN: Dual-Conditioned GAN for Face Demorphing From a Single Morph: Background

 \section{Background}

-Face morphing refers to the process of combining two or more face images corresponding to two distinct identities to produce another face image (called a morph) which has a high biometric similarity (or lower distance), as assessed by an automated face matcher.
+Face morphing refers to the process of combining two face images corresponding to two distinct identities to produce another face image (called a morph) which has a high biometric similarity with both constituent identities, as assessed by an automated face matcher.
 Typically, a morphing operator, $\mathcal{M}$, acts upon two input bonafides, $\mathcal{I}_1$ and $\mathcal{I}_2$, to produce the morph $\mathcal{X}$:

-The goal of $\mathcal{M}$ is to ensure that $\mathcal{B}(\mathcal{I}_1,\mathcal{X})>\tau$ and $\mathcal{B}(\mathcal{I}_2,\mathcal{X})>\tau$ where $\mathcal{B}$ is a biometric face matcher that produces a similarity score and $\tau$ is the similarity threshold.
+The goal of $\mathcal{M}$ is to ensure that $\mathcal{B}(\mathcal{I}_1,\mathcal{X})>\tau$ and $\mathcal{B}(\mathcal{I}_2,\mathcal{X})>\tau$, where, $\mathcal{B}$ is a biometric face matcher that produces a similarity score and $\tau$ is the similarity threshold.

 Face demorphing is the inverse of the morphing process.
 Given a morph $\mathcal{X}$, the goal is to recover the face images used to produce $\mathcal{X}$.
 Initial work on demorphing were primarily reference-based, i.e., they required an image of one of the identities to recover the other \cite{ref16,9484355}.
-The authors also assumed prior knowledge about the morphing factor used during the morphing process.
-FD-GAN \cite{ref17} is a reference-based method which uses a symmetric GAN architecture and attempts to recover an image of the first identity from the morphed input using an image of the second identity.
-To validate the effectiveness of its generative model, it then tries to recover the second identity using the output of the first identity.
-More recently, reference-free demporphing techniques have also been proposed with some degree of success.
-In \cite{ref51}, the authors decompose the morph image into two output images using a GAN that is composed of a generator, a decomposition critic, and two Markovian discriminators.
-Shukla \cite{ref18} proposed a diffusion-based method for scenario 1 that iteratively adds noise to the morph image and recovers the constituent face images during the backward process.
+The authors also assumed prior knowledge about the morphing method used during the morphing process.
+FD-GAN \cite{ref17} is a reference-based method that uses a symmetric GAN architecture and attempts to recover an image of the first identity from the morphed input using an image of the second identity.
+To validate the effectiveness of the generative model, it then attempts to recover the second identity using the output of the first identity.
+More recently, reference-free demorphing techniques have also been proposed with some degree of success.
+In \cite{ref51}, the authors decompose the morph image into two output images using a GAN that is composed of a generator, a decomposition critic, and two markovian discriminators.
+In \cite{ref18}, the author proposes a diffusion-based method for scenario 1 that iteratively adds noise to the morph image and recovers the constituent face images during the backward process.
 In \cite{ref66}, the authors decompose the morph into multiple privacy-preserving components using an encoder, and then recover the constituent face images by weighting and combining these components with a decoder.